tomatoes-app/tomatoes-swift-sdk/README.md

 ### Swift Package Manager

-Add the following text to your `Package.swift` file and run `swift build`.
+Add the following code to your `Package.swift` file and run `swift build`.

 ```Swift
 import PackageDescription